-The RSEI Chronic Human Health model is currently implemented in a Microsoft Windowsbased computer program.
-The program allows users to calculate RSEI results for all years of data beginning with 1988 reporting, and to present the results in various GIS, graphical, and tabular formats, as well as to save selected data to spreadsheet and database formats (e.g., Microsoft Excel and databases such as Access).
-The program includes on-line help for all of the program functions, as well as an introductory, "Easy RSEI" interface that simplifies first-time use.
+The RSEI model is currently implemented in a Microsoft Windows-based computer program.
+Version 2.1.5 of the model contains TRI data from 1996-2005, and allows users to calculate RSEI results for these years of reporting, and to present the results in various GIS, graphical, and tabular formats, as well as to save selected data to spreadsheet and database formats (e.g., Microsoft Excel and databases such as Access).
+Data for the previous years of TRI reporting (1988 though 1995) are updated every year, and available upon request.
+The program includes on-line help for all of the program functions, as well as a set of introductory tutorials for firsttime users.
 A User's Manual is also available.

-Users of the RSEI model can perform, in a matter of minutes or hours, a variety of screeninglevel analyses.
+Users of the RSEI model can perform a variety of screening-level analyses, usually in a matter of minutes.
 Previously, such activities would have taken days, weeks, or even months to organize the relevant information, evaluate that information, and perform the complex and sophisticated analyses that are necessary to provide a risk-related perspective.
 Results can be used for screening-level ranking and prioritization for strategic planning purposes, risk-related targeting, and trends analyses.
 Considerable resources can be saved by conducting preliminary analyses with the RSEI model to identify risk-related situations of high potential concern, and which warrant further evaluation.